 The strategy-RPG series Fire Emblem has been around for quite some time, but the 3DS entry is arguably the best yet.
 With a variety of unique heroes at your disposal, you'll engage in turn-driven, grid-based combat to bring peace to the land of Ylisse.

 When you're not fighting enemies, you'll work to build up relationships between characters, which allows them to not only cooperate better in battle, but to get married and have children, who also become playable characters.
-Lots of downloadable extra missions add to the depth and longevity of this game.
+Lots of downloadable extra missions add to the depth and longevity of this game making it one of the best 3DS games you can get.

 Luigi's Mansion Dark Moon